Luzhou: Luzhou Port

 Luzhou is an important inland port serving as a transshipment point for goods heading to cities deeper into Sichuan such as Chengdu.
 Making it the largest river port in Sichuan on the upper Yangtze, with the capability to load and unload container ships.
 The Luzhou International Container Pier handled over 500,000 containers in 2016.

 Luzhou Airport

 Luzhou Lantian Airport was built in 1945 and initially provided an air route between China and India for the US Air Force during World War II.
 Services were suspended in the 1960s, but later it was used for training purposes by the Chinese Air Force.
 Major renovations and expansions were completed in January 2001, and now the airport serves direct flights to Beijing, Shanghai, Guangzhou, Kunming, Guiyang, Shenzhen, Xiamen, Hangzhou, Haikou, Changsha, Nanning, Xi'an, Daocheng Yading Airport, Lanzhou, Lijiang, Nanjing, Wuhan and Zhengzhou.

 The new Luzhou Yunlong Airport opened in September 2018, and all services were transferred from Lantian to the new location, 11 km north of the city.

+Cuisine

+Luzhou White Cake: Luzhou White Cake is one of the traditional specialty snacks of Luzhou, Sichuan, made primarily from glutinous rice.

+Luzhou Piglet Cake: Piglet Cake is one of the traditional snacks of Luzhou.
+The outer skin is made of glutinous rice flour, and the filling is usually savory ingredients such as pickled mustard greens and pork.

+Gulin Spicy Chicken: Gulin Spicy Chicken is one of the representative dishes of Gulin County, Luzhou City.
+It uses chicken, chili peppers and Sichuan peppercorns as the main ingredients.
+It has a spicy and fragrant flavor and has a typical Sichuan cuisine style.

+Hejiang Grilled Fish: Popular in Hejiang County, Hejiang grilled fish is made with freshwater fish from the Yangtze River basin.
+After being grilled over charcoal, it is cooked with chili peppers, broad bean paste and other seasonings, resulting in a rich flavor.

+Luzhou Red Soup Mutton: Luzhou red soup mutton is a common winter delicacy in Luzhou.
+It is made by simmering mutton with chili peppers and spices.
+The soup is bright red and spicy and fragrant, which is a characteristic of southern Sichuan cuisine.